A journey through Shadowfell IV in Second Life

 But putting the religious cast of the poem to one side, that first stanza does capture the essential point that winter can be an especially hard time for all; the weather can be bitter; snow, whilst fun for some, can also be isolating in many ways; the days are short and can often be leaden with heavy cloud or dulled by freezing fog which refuses the Sun’s urges to burn itself away, and so on.

-That said, even in the depths of Midwinter do come times to celebrate, to revel – if just for a moment or two – in that same snow and on water given the strength of stone as it lay sheathed in ice; to look to the end of the year in joy, and perhaps think of the coming year and the opportunities it may hold and joy it may bring.
+That said, even in the depths of Midwinter do come times to celebrate, to revel – if just for a moment or two – in that the same snow on water gives the latter the strength of stone as it lay sheathed in ice; that we might look to the end of the year in joy, and perhaps think of the coming year and the opportunities it may hold and the joy it may bring.
 In short and despite the cold, the end of year and its association with winter within the northern hemisphere can be a special, precious time, with traditions aplenty.

 A Calas Christmas Wish, December 2022